Last updated 2 September 2019

 The general manager of each prison is responsible for the safe custody and welfare of people in their prison and should be readily available to hear complaints when requested to do so.
 Complaints to the general manager are made in writing using confidential or privileged mail, a blue letter.

-Where a person has a complaint about officer conduct that they believe is in breach of the Officers’ Code of Conduct they may make a complaint to the ethical standards unit of QCS.
+Where a person has a complaint about officer conduct that they believe is in breach of the Officers’ Code of Conduct they may make a complaint to the Ethical Standards Unit of Queensland Corrective Services (QCS).
 This unit has the authority to investigate complaints pertaining to staff conduct.
 If there is no satisfactory response from the unit, the matter should be referred to external review.

 Inspectors and chief inspector